What can I do with Beaver Builder?

 Beaver Builder Plugin

-The Beaver Builder plugin installs the front-end UI designer called Page Builder, which gives you a WYSIWYG view of the content area as you develop it.
+The Beaver Builder plugin installs Page Builder, a front-end designer that gives you a WYSIWYG view of the content area as you develop it.
+Starting with a template or a blank page, you can easily modify or add content modules in complex arrangements of rows and columns, as shown in this example:

 Start with a layout template or a blank page